 Anyone who has been to Walt Disney World in Florida will know that it is a sprawling destination with theme parks, resorts, a shopping district, golf courses, a racing oval and everything it takes to operate an entertainment complex of nearly 25,000 acres!
 That’s 39 square miles or 101 km2.
 To put that into context, Walt Disney World is larger than 5 independent countries – Vatican City, Monaco, Nauru, Tuvalu and San Marino.
 It’s no wonder then that there are areas that most guests don’t even know exist.
 One of which is Disney’s Discovery Island which is hiding in plain sight in Bay Lake.
 Ferries pass by on a daily basis, transporting guests from some of the resorts to the Magic Kingdom.
 It can be seen from Disney’s Wilderness Lodge, Disney’s Contemporary Resort and Disney’s Fort Wilderness Resort & Campground.
-Many guests have no idea of the island’s past.
+Many guests have no idea about the island’s past.

 The island was originally called Raz Island, named for a family which lived there and was purchased for $800 in the 1930s, at which point it was renamed to Idle Bay Isle.
 The island was sold to Walt Disney in 1965, now going by the name of Riles Island, and was a part of his secretive plans to buy land to build Walt Disney World.